 romantic or sexual relationships?
 Do you find yourself doing compulsive behaviors that, if anyone where to discover or know about, you fear it would be the end of your life as you know it, yet you can't seem to stop?
 Or despite getting caught, hurting your loved ones, or costing you a great price, do you find yourself going back to these compulsive sexual behaviors over and over again?
 If this has been your experience then you may be struggling with compulsive sexual behaviors: what we call sexual addiction.

-Sexual addictive behaviors can take many forms.
+For a sexual addiction to occur, you must experience unwanted sexual behavior that continues to persist in your life despite your best efforts to change it.
+These unwanted sexual addictive behaviors can take many forms.
 Sometimes it is compulsive porn use and other sexual digital media.
 Sometimes it's maintaining multiple sexual partners while keeping it from your partner.
+Sometimes its frequent visits to massage parlors, strip clubs, or paying for sex.
 It can also take the form of cursing public places for potential partners or even maintaining romantic connections with others, even if it does lead to sex.
-Though the behaviors may differ, they become addictive when the addict is unable to stop on his or her own.
+Though the behaviors may differ, they become addictive when you are unable to stop on your own.

 For sex addicts, sex becomes the priority for which they sacrifice a great deal for.
 Just as an alcoholic has an affair with the bottle, the sex addict's relationship is with sex and romance.
 Distorted fantasies and satisfying behaviors that are obsessive to the point of physical harm are used in an attempt to resolve difficult and painful emotions.
 Acting out through sexual behaviors has a physiological component.
 When